Jabodebek LRT: Lines

-Technically there are three line segments built (with Dukuh Atas – Cawang segment counted as a separate line), however only two lines would be operated.
+Technically there are three line segments built: Dukuh Atas–Cawang, Cawang–Harjamukti, and Cawang–Jati Mulya, however the service only consist of two lines, with Dukuh Atas–Cawang segment shared between the two.

 The construction phase of extension for the planned route Grogol–Pesing–Rawa Buaya–Kamal Raya–Dadap–Soekarno–Hatta International Airport was proposed, but was not mentioned in the Presidential Regulation No. 98 of 2015 which sets the legal framework for state funding.

 Phase 1

 Phase 1 of the construction consists the entirety of Line 2 (Cawang–Bekasi Timur), part of Line 1 (Cibubur–Cawang–Baranangsiang) and Line 3 (Cawang-Dukuh Atas-Senayan).
 The first phase will cost 11.9 trillion rupiah (approx. USD 903.6 million).
 It will be 43.3 km long, consisting of 18 stations.